The Power Of 3D Printing Your Food

 The biggest challenge is printing a food with a complex geometry.
 Designing one depends on the quality of the software used in the first place.

 What is really the issue is using food ingredients which can stand up to the stress of such a complex geometry.
 Lots of food mixes have been tried to understand what the best ingredients and combinations are for the job.
+The other issue to bear in mind is whether the structure generated has the ability following any 3D printing to stand up to the rigours of post-processing.
+The type of extreme processes include baking, boiling and frying.

 The printing process is limited by the printability of food mixtures.
 These mixes all have different material properties which include their melting characteristics, the glass transition temperature, thermal behaviour as characterized by enthalpy, gelation and rheology/viscosity.
 Any issues associated with these values means poor productivity and a smaller choice of materials of 3D printing.
 The key is finding materials with the optimum characteristics in mind (Godoi et al., 2016).
+It is critical that there are no particulates that block the nozzle of the printer.
+That usually means the product to be printed out must be sieved.

-What materials can be used ?
+What materials can be used?

 The key to success is as much about the technology as it is about the type of materials used.
 We already mentioned the challenge of creating a complex structure.
+Food inks were one of the first types of food material to be explored on a grand scale but that can now be extended to dough, mashed potato, chocolate, gel-based and comminuted products, even meat and cheese (Dick et al., 2019).

 One of the growing areas of interest is the use of vegetable proteins such as soy and pea to make interesting structures.
 It would be possible for example to produce seafood style product using a vegetable protein like pea.
 The key is creating the striped muscle feature but it has been suggested for a number of years now that 3D printing may well be the way forward given it can produce other meat-mimicked foods.

-Traditional food materials which include, vegetables, fruit, meat, rice etc. are not possible to be printed yet.
+Traditional food materials which include, vegetables, fruit, meat as we recognise it, rice etc. are not possible to be printed yet.
 It is possible to create a natural analogue using various hydrocolloids and mixing them with fruit powders so that they have a particular mechanical strength.
 Meat produced by 3D printing usually relies on something like alginate or agar along with meat puree.
 Not that long ago scallops and turkey puree was produced using the enzyme transglutaminase to catalyse the formation of covalent bridging bonds between the amino acids glutamine and lysine.
 The hydrogels formed are structurally stable enough to withstand cooking and frying.

 A group at the Indian Institute of Food Processing Technology (IIFPT) in Thanjavur in India have produced fibre-rich printed snacks using mushrooms mixed with wheat flour (Keerthana et al., 2020) and using rice starch (Theagarajan et al., 2020).
 The same team have made snacks using millets, green gram, fried gram and ajwain seeds.
 Each nutritious snack took between five and seven minutes to make.
 A microwave drying process was needed to complete the manufacture.
 This is a great example of creating a tailored product with an individual’s nutritional requirements.